astropy/astropy/docs/coordinates/frames.rst

 :ref:`astropy-coordinate-custom-frame-with-velocities`.

-You can also define arbitrary methods for any added functionality you want your frame to have that's unique to that frame.
+You can also define arbitrary methods for any added functionality you want your frame to have that is unique to that frame.
 These methods will be available in any |skycoord| that is created using your user-defined frame.

-For examples of defining frame classes, the first place to look is probably the source code for the frames that are included in astropy (available at ``astropy.coordinates.builtin_frames``).
-These are not "magic" in any way, and use all the same API and features available to user-created frames.
+For examples of defining frame classes, the first place to look is at the source code for the frames that are included in `astropy` (available at ``astropy.coordinates.builtin_frames``).
+These are not "magic" in any way, and use all of the same API and features available to user-created frames.

 .. topic:: Examples: